Do you need to seal stone surfaces to protect them?

 Responsible granite worktop suppliers will always seal your worktop during the fabrication or installation process.
-A good granite sealer can offer protection for up to 2 months before they need reapplying.
-There are products available from good stone suppliers that are suitable for keeping protection topped up.
+A good granite sealer like Rob Parker’s Best, can offer protection for up to 2 months before they need reapplying.

 We hope this article has helped you decide whether to seal your stone products.